The budget spreadsheet is part of a financial planning series called How to Make a Budget – Easy Steps for Beginners.

 How to use the Budget Spreadsheet

-The Budget Spreadsheet is pretty darn easy to use.
-I’ve kept things super simple by listing the biggest budgeting categories and showing you how it all adds up.
-Here’s what you can do:
+Regardless of which budget spreadsheet version you choose, I’ve kept things super simple by listing the biggest budgeting categories and showing you how it all adds up.

 Step 1: Download!

-Step 2: Track your spending
+Step 2: Track your spending!

 Tracking every cent you earn and spend sounds like work, but it’s easy to do if you carry a notebook with you or save all your receipts.
 The idea is to track your cash, credit card, and debit card purchases to identify the costly culprits.

 - Get a notebook.
 Place a small notebook and pen in your purse.
-OR carry an iPhone, iPad, or iWhatever with you.
+OR carry an iPhone, iPad, or iWhatever APP with you.

-- Write it down: Every time you spend money — write it down.
+- Write it down: Every time you spend money, write it down.
 Make a note of each and every purchase (grocery, coffee, shoes) and add the date.
 Ask for a receipt.

 - Add it up: Tally your expenses during the month and add them to the Budget Spreadsheet under the right category.
 See where your money is really going.
 Results may shock you.